frobnitzem/go-p9p/README.md

 ### Server Stack

+servefs.go: FSession(fs FServer) Session
+  - Creates a Session type from an FServer
+  - The FServer represents a fileserver broken into 3 levels, AuthFile-s, Dirent-s, and Files
+  - Rather than track Fid-s, calls to Dirent-s create more Dirent and Files.

 dispatcher.go: `Dispatch(session Session) Handler`
-  - runs a function call (from Session) for each type of messages.go:Message (does not see TFlush, but has ctx instead)
+  - Delegates each type of messages.go:Message to a function call (from Session).
+  - Tags and TFlush-s are handled at this level, so higher levels do not see them.
+Instead, they see context.Context objects to indicate potential cancellation.

-server.go: `ServeConn(ctx context.Context, cn net.Conn, handler Handler) error`
+serveconn.go: `ServeConn(ctx context.Context, cn net.Conn, handler Handler) error`
-  - negotiates protocol (with a timeout of 1 second)
+  - Negotiates protocol (with a timeout of 1 second).
-  - calls server loop, reading messages and sending them to the handler
+  - Calls server loop, reading messages and sending them to the handler.
+  - Version messages are handled at this level.
+They have the effect of deleting the current session and starting a new one.
+(Note: Check this to be sure.)

-server.go: `(c *conn) serve() error`
+serverconn.go: `(c *conn) serve() error`
   - Server loop, strips Tags and TFlush messages
   - details:
       - runs reader and writer goroutines